joshuasmith7278/NET4005A1-Sockets/NET4005A1/README.txt

 recieveFile()
-- Creates a file output stream that will name a file the name its passed in with ("filename")
+- Creates a FILE OUTPUT STREAM that will name a file the name its passed in with ("filename")
-- Read in from the Server output stream the transferred file
+- Read in the size of the file from the SERVER INPUT STREAM
-- Create a buffer to read
+- Create a buffer (4096 byte array) to read chunks of the file at once
+- While the file size isnt 0, write up to 4096 bytes of the file to the FILE OUTPUT STREAM
+- If the current array of bytes is NULL (-1), this means the SERVER has nothing else to send us to read.
+The file has been entirely read.
+You can break the while loop if this occurs before the file size is 0
+- Subtract those bytes written from the file size variable, and continute to loop until the loop breaks.